 Sticking Transmission Valves

-Shift valves are considered switch valves, because there's only two positions, and they only move when the transmission shifts gears.
+Shift valves are switch valves because there are only two positions, and they only move when the transmission shifts gears.
 There's one shift valve for each upshift.
-A four speed transmission has three shift valves.
-The 1-2, the 2-3 and the 3-4.
+A four-speed transmission has three shift valves.
+The 1-2, the 2-3, and the 3-4.
 Pressure regulator valves cycle frequently.
-This is why a pressure regulator valve makes a buzzing sound when it's worn or faulty.
+This cycling is why a pressure regulator valve makes a buzzing sound when it's worn or faulty.